Cashback rebate. It always has a nice ring to it.

 I check Ebates for every online purchase because

 - I want to make sure I am getting the best cashback offer

 Ebates is a solid and easy to use cashback rebate website.
-The rewards are solid and the payouts are on time, even if they are only once a quarter.
-The site is free and they have the largest offering of stores of any of the cashback sites.
+The rewards are substantial, and the payouts are on time, even if they are only once a quarter.
+The site is free, and they have the most extensive offering of stores of any of the cashback sites.

-As our culture shops online more and more, these cashback sites are going to become more and more useful.
-I am seeing more an more online retailers go the affiliate route and that only means that these cashback sites are going to expand over time.
+As our culture shops online more and more, these cashback sites are going to become more useful.
+I see more online retailers go the affiliate route, and that only means that these cashback sites are going to expand over time.

 Since I have had years to review Ebates and other online cashback sites, Ebates is the biggest and easiest to use.

 It gives you a great way to save a little extra money on almost every online purchase and should be a part of every online shopping strategy.
 So sign up for Ebates today, make your first purchase and get a quick ten dollars deposited into your account.